Last update: 09/28/2021.

 What if my child has an underlying condition?

-Children with underlying health conditions are put at a higher risk of severe illness from COVID-19 and should avoid exposure to the illness by staying home, avoiding group gatherings and not traveling.
+Children with underlying health conditions are put at a higher risk of severe illness from COVID-19 and should avoid exposure to the illness by staying home, skipping out on group gatherings and not traveling.
+According to the CDC, the most common underlying conditions include obesity, diabetes, asthma or chronic lung disease, sickle cell disease, or immunosuppression.